open-AIMS/ereefs-documentation/README.md

 The processing workload on the system tends to happen in bursts.
 Processing is needed each day as updates to the model data become available.
 This processing is triggered from daily checks. **JJ: in addition to these daily checks?**, the extraction tool triggers processing when a user submits an extraction job.
 When the eReefs models are updated, all the derived data and visualisation products need to be regenerated, trigging a massive workload.
+A group of tasks that relate to a particular action (such as processing new data, or regenerating derived data and visualisations), it known as a Job. **JJ: I have added the previous sentence base on what I can gather about Jobs.
+Please change if incorrect.**
 The coordination of all these tasks is performed by [JobPlanner](https://github.com/aims-ks/ereefs-job-planner).
 It translates the requests
 (perform an aggregation, check for new model data) into jobs that need to be performed.
 This section provide a short overview of [JobPlanner](https://github.com/aims-ks/ereefs-job-planner).
 More information can be found in [the Github repository](https://github.com/aims-ks/ereefs-job-planner).

-Originally the AIMS eReefs Platform was developed using a conventional single server architecture, where all the storage and processing software we linked to a single large server (see Figure 3).
+Originally the AIMS eReefs Platform was developed using a conventional single server architecture, where all the storage and processing software were linked to a single large server (see Figure 3).
 This approach minimised the software complexity, but resulted in inefficient infrastructure utilisation.
 The server needed to be large enough to cope with the peak demands of the service, which lead to significant idle time (~90%) and the conventional network (AWS EBS) hard disks needed to precommit to a certain amount of storage, leading to unused space most of the time and the hassle of migrating data to progressively